By: All Psychology Schools Staff

 Where on Earth Can I Study Pastoral Counseling?

-Pastoral counselors typically first complete a seminary program and then add a Master’s of Divinity degree.
+Pastoral counselors typically first complete a bachelor’s degree followed by a graduate seminary program, such as a Master of Divinity (MDiv) degree.
 One institution that specializes in theology degrees, Argosy University, offers online classes for a Master’s of Divinity degree with a pastoral counseling specialization.

 While studying for a Master of Divinity degree, you will be trained in psychology while continuing your education in theology.